 Start of the career in Formula BMW

-He was born in Aigle, a small town in the Vaud canton, Switzerland, on 31st of October, 1988.
+He was born in Aigle, a small town in the Vaud canton, Switzerland, on October, 31, 1988.
 After a couple of years of competing in karting, Buemi moved up to German Formula BMW.
 During the two years in the competition, Buemi finished on third and second place respectively but was also a runner-up in the 2005 World final.

 Battles with Grosjean in Formula 3 and GP2 Series